easypanel-io/website/docs/01-quickstarts/04-nestjs/index.md

 # Nest.js

 Nest.js is a popular web application framework built with Node.js and TypeScript, offering a scalable and modular approach to developing server-side applications.
 Easypanel is a user-friendly web hosting control panel that simplifies server management, including deployment and configuration of web applications.
-This tutorial will walk you through deploying a Nest.js application on Easypanel, allowing you to access it via a public URL.
+This guide will walk you through deploying a Nest.js application on Easypanel, allowing you to access it via a public URL.

 ## Prerequisites